JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 Let’s not leave the Trinity so quickly.
 Booklet 10 is dedicated to it.

 The early Christians may well have had an idea of the Trinity, but theological reflection on the subject does not seem to appear clearly before the fourth century.
 Even the Council of _Nicaea in 325_, while noting the presence of the three persons, the Father, the Son and the Spirit, does not insist on their relations.
 It was the Council of _Constantinople in 381_ which proclaimed the equal divinity of the Father, the Son and the Spirit.
-Let us say once again that the Son and his incarnation posed insoluble problems. _The Urantia Book_ clearly sets out both the primacy of the Father, the reasons which impose the existence of a Trinity (it is the only way to escape the absolutism of personality [UB 10:0.1](/en/The_Urantia_Book/10#p0_1)) and the perfect coordination of the three persons.
+Let us say once again that the Son and his incarnation posed insoluble problems. _The Urantia Book_ clearly sets out both the primacy of the Father, the reasons which impose the existence of a Trinity (it is the only way to escape the absolutism of personality <a id="a240_703"></a>[UB 10:0.1](/en/The_Urantia_Book/10#p0_1)) and the perfect coordination of the three persons.
 Moreover it tells us that this Trinity does not have so much attributes as _functions_.
 Now these functions are linked to the _concepts of reality_.
 The concept of reality is in fact the fundamental constituent of the book, it is not approached according to the methods of traditional philosophy but most often following the method of levels of which we have already spoken.
 The word reality itself is so important that it is found 780 times in the singular in the English version. (real 480 times)

 All the philosophers of antiquity were well aware of the existence of a finite reality and an Absolute reality, but none, it seems, had imagined the existence of the Supreme (finite), (although the term Supreme Being was known) of the Ultimate (absonite) and of the Absolute.
 None had imagined the possibility of several Trinities.
 Now this concept of trinity is so important that three other fascicles will be necessary to try to make us understand these functions and their relations with total reality.